waseem74/ztar-shipping/README.md

 - I18n is supported for english and spanish languages, locale is automatically detected from the user client tool, the default language is English

+# Security
+The API security applied is basic authentication, it works by prompting the user for a username and password.
+username: ztar
+password: pass123

 # Request and Response
 The API has two methods:
 **welcome** (defaulted to the root url)